VTwin90/UN-PERFECT-DATE/README.md

 ### **Color Scheme**

 The general color scheme is different color shades of blue and white.
-With some color details consistent of yellow, green and black.
+With some color details consistent of yellow and black.
 These colors will create a consistent style for the game.
 There are also other colors; from the characters and image backgrounds for the game.

 ![Color Scheme](assets/images/readme/colorscheme.png)